mvdwetering/huesyncbox/README.md

 ## Known issues

-There have been reports from people where Home Assistant was not able to find the Philips Hue Play HDMI Sync Box.
+There have been reports where Home Assistant was not able to find the Philips Hue Play HDMI Sync Box.
+It is unclear why it happens for some people.

+Some workarounds that have been reported to work.

-It is unclear why it happens, but for some people powercycling the Philips Hue Play HDMI Sync Box and/or restarting Home Assistant seemed to help.
+* Powercycling the Philips Hue Play HDMI Sync Box and/or restart Home Assistant and give it some time.
+* Add `huesyncbox:` to the `configuration.yaml` file as was needed for HA versions <= 0.114.0

 ## TODO